nikola-ignjatovic/Pixi-TypeScript-Jest-Showcase/Readme.txt

 Partially covered with JEST tests.

 Code is well documented, reusable and easily changeable using constants and readonly properties of classes.
+Code is optimized for both mobile and desktop devices.
+Feel free to check the improvement list to see how this code could be upgraded.

 Required
 Node version: v20.16.0